ssvassiliev/md-theory-presentation/_episodes/09-water_models.md

 ![Quality scores of water models]({{ page.root }}/fig/Water_models_quality_scores.gif){: width="350"}

-Quality score distribution of test water models in the space of dipole (μ) and quadrupole (QT).
-Figure from[2].
+The distribution of quality scores for different water models in the space of dipole (μ) and quadruple (QT) moments.
+Figure from [2].

 #### Performance Considerations
 - Computation cost is proportional to the number of pairwise distances.